What is Timber Framing?

 Quick Assembling

-Structural Flexibility
+Structural Flexibility and Soundproofing

 Timber framing is quite adaptable, so alteration or extension of structures is possible several years later.
 This is good news for homeowners needing extra rooms or remodeling houses.

 The timber textures have a good sound-absorbing capacity, so houses built of timber frames are subject to less noise, even from exteriors.
-This is very important in environments with many distractions or even when designing quiet places within buildings.
+This is very important in environments with many distractions, or even when designing quiet places within buildings.

 Resale Value